 - Track 10-2 Phytoconstituents and its Effects on STDs

 - Track 10-3 Novel Therapeutic Drugs

 - Track 10-4 Multi-Drug Resistance and Phytochemical Drugs

 The infectious pathogens mutate under certain circumstances to overcome the pressure inflicted upon them.
 Such organisms develop resistance to the drug in use.
 This proves to be a major problem in the treatment of sexually transmitted diseases.
 Human immunodeficiency virus has developed resistance to the antiretroviral drug provided.
 Hence combination antiretroviral therapies are used for treating AIDS which involves using two or more antiretroviral drugs together.
-Several bacterial species have also developed resistance to the antibiotics provided for the treatment.
+Several bacterial species has also developed resistance to the antibiotics provided for the treatment.
 The mutation of the pathogens has led to development of drug resistance against many antibiotics and antiretroviral drugs.

 - Track 11-1 Nucleoside Reverse Transcriptase Inhibitors Resistance

 - Track 11-2 Non-Nucleoside Reverse Transcriptase Inhibitors Resistance

 Sexually transmitted disease increases the risk of being affected by cancer.
 Among the STDs which lead to cancer, human papillomavirus infection is found to cause cervical cancer in women and penile cancer in men.
 It is also responsible for the development of oropharyngeal cancer in both sexes.
 Untreated STDs has a higher risk for leading to development of cancer.
 The progression of cancer in people affected by STD must be analyzed to understand the causative agents of the cancer.